TissueImageAnalytics/tiatoolbox/docs/visualization.rst

 Running models
 ^^^^^^^^^^^^^^

 Regions of the image can be selected, using either a box select or points, which can be sent to a model via selecting the model in the drop-down menu and then clicking go.
-Available so far are hovernet and nuclick.
+Available so far is hovernet, and nuclick will likely be added in the future.

 To save the annotations resulting from a model, or loaded from a .geojson or .dat (will be saved as a SQLiteStore .db file which will be far quicker to load) use the save button (for the moment it is just saved in a file '{slide_name}\_saved_anns.db' in the overlays folder).